IT-Personality/Arduino-auto-watering-of-plants/README.md

 # Arduino: auto watering of plants
-For the project you will need: encoder, arduino, relay, LCD display Libraries used: Wire, LiquidCrystal_I2C, Encoder
+For the project you will need: encoder, arduino, relay, LCD display <br>
+Libraries used: Wire, LiquidCrystal_I2C, Encoder